lorenzouriel/create-free-dw-and-olap-for-sales-analysis/README.md

 ---
 ---

-# Creating a DW and an OLAP Cube for Sales Analysis
+# Project Structure and Documentation: Full Business Intelligence Journey

 ## Installation and Configuration
 #### 1. Clone the repository: